Samsung/tizen-docs/docs/guides/web/ui/tau/globalization-w.md

   This method supports custom locale data.

   1. Create a directory for each locale that has localized content under the locales directory in the project root.
-The locale names are defined in the [W3C IANA language subtag registry](http://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).
+The locale names are defined in the [W3C IANA Language Subtag Registry](http://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).

      ```
      index.html